snakemake/snakemake-executor-plugin-slurm/docs/further.md

       "{resources.mpi} -n {resources.tasks} calc-pi-mpi > {output} 2> {log}"
 ```

-Note that the `-n {resources.tasks}` is not necessary in case of SLURM,
+Note that the `-n {resources.tasks}` is not necessary in the case of SLURM,
 but it should be kept in order to allow execution of the workflow on
 other systems, e.g. by replacing `srun` with `mpiexec`: